 Litmus is Privacy Shield certified (https://www.privacyshield.gov/participant_search), and complies with both the EU’s General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 Note that we currently do not have the ability to limit the processing and storage of data to the EU.
 Litmus stores its data in AWS (US-EAST region) and cannot segment its data by region.
 If you have any questions, please don’t hesitate to reach out at email@example.com.

 If you are utilizing the Litmus Email Analytics Tool and you are using PII to track your email opens you are responsible for filling out the Litmus Data Processing Agreement (DPA)

 Litmus recommends refraining from using PII in Email Analytics.
 See here for more information

 For more insight on information security at Litmus, please visit the Trust page

-Please fill out the form linked here.
-The form must be filled out and you must confirm ownership of the email associated with the account you are requesting to be removed before we can move forward.
+Please fill out the appropriate form linked here.
+The appropriate form must be filled out and you must confirm ownership of the email associated with the account you are requesting to be removed before we can move forward.

 Please note, if you are a paying Litmus customer you must cancel your own account.
 We cannot do this for you.
 Please follow the guide here